Mona Lisa replicas and reinterpretations: Contemporary commercialization

 Mona Lisas iconic face has been available for years in all forms, appearing in advertisements for fashion and travel industries, and on the cover of magazines.

 Leonardo da Vinci's own status as genius has been suggested as a factor contributing to the mystique of his creation.

 The eyes of Leonardo's original Mona Lisa appear within cover-graphics for Dan Brown's 2003 novel The Da Vinci Code.

 The Mona Lisa portrait also appeared in the teaser trailer for the 2006 film of the same name, although a replica was used for filming, appears only briefly in the film, and plays a very small part in the story.

 The sheer number and variety of replicas and reproductions since its creation in the early 16th century illustrates a so-called self-reinforcing dynamic; utilized in advertising because of its familiarity, its fame is reinforced thereby.

-Painting knock-offs of Mona Lisa and other Western masterpieces has become a cottage industry of sorts.
+Knock-offs of Mona Lisa has become a cottage industry of sorts.

-Struggling artists in China paint them by the hundreds to supply the demand of American and European markets, and Mona Lisa is among the most popular requests.

-Working in cramped studios, or at home with children running around, these artists can earn a few hundred dollars (US) for a week's worth of work on paintings which are then sold retail through mail-order catalogues.

-Reproducing the works of old masters by hand not only provides a way to earn a living but also a way of furthering their art education by perfecting painting techniques.

 Among the most common motifs for satirization, Mona Lisas face is embellished upon such as Duchamp adding a mustache.

 Replacing Mona Lisas face or head altogether is another common motif; British artist Caroline Shotton in 2007 produced a series of paintings replicating classical works of art as cows, which she would go on to title her "Great Moo-sters" series.

 The inspiration for the series, she says, came to her while watching a documentary about Mona Lisa.

 Having settled upon the cow motif, she then formulated puns befitting her chosen subjects; whereby Mona Lisa became Moo-na Lisa.

 In the 2003 film Elf, Buddy uses an Etch-a-Sketch to draw the Mona Lisa in the process of building Santa Land by the North Pole in Gimbels.
 In Horton Hears A Who, the Mayor Ned McDodd shows his only son Jojo a family gallery where in one part his great grandmother is parodied as the Mona Lisa.
 And in My Little Pony: Equestria Girls – Friendship Games, there is a cake that Pinkie Pie and Fluttershy have baked with a picture of the Mona Lisa inside.
 In 2012, English actress Kathy Burke portrayed the Mona Lisa in the first series of Psychobitches.